lenoox/media-tracker/README.md

 # Media Tracker
-Application for tracking favorite movies and unit tests.
+Application for tracking movies with unit tests.

 Features:
 * Login to the default demo account,